Photoexcitation of atoms by cylindrically polarized Laguerre-Gaussian beams: Theoretical background

 \subsection{Multipole expansion of a vector potential of the LG beam}

 A multipole expansion of the radiation field enables us generally to expand the vector potential in angular momentum basis \cite{brinkangularmomentum,rose1995elementary}.
-It helps us to analyze the contributions of the individual multipole components to the photo-excitation of the atoms.
-Since the intensity distribution of the LG beam is nonuniform in the beam cross section, we perform multipole expansion of the vector potential of a LG beam at a radial distance $b$ from the beam axis.
+Since the intensity distribution of the LG beam is nonuniform in the beam cross section \cite{molina2007twisted}, we perform multipole expansion of the vector potential of a LG beam at a radial distance $b$ from the beam axis.
 That is, when the z axis is translated by a vector $\bm{b} = b\bm{e_{x}}$ from the beam axis.
-The vector potential of a circularly polarized LG beam at a position $b$ from the beam axis is given by
+Then the multipole expansion of such a vector potential at a position b from the beam axis, for circularly polarized LG beam is given by